 ■ Once these things are updated, can start collecting data.
 This will open and close the shutter exposing the sample to x-rays for 0.5 to 1 s periods every 2-3 seconds.
 Do make sure the shutter allowing beam into hutch D is open before commencing data acquisition.

-○ DATA PROCESSING
+DATA PROCESSING AT HOME

 SAXS PROCESSING METHOD